rbonick/rbonick.github.io/_posts/portfolio/2014-06-08-care-tags-scripts-top-posts.markdown

 categories: portfolio
 depth: 1
 parent: "Care-tags Scripts"
-description: "Displays all top posts and users."
+description: "Finds the top posts (as judged by reputation) and posters across the entire forum."
 language: python
 ---